This post was originally published on A Globe Well Travelled in 2016. The content has been revised and updated with fresh information.

 - Moss Landing is next on the list.
 Take the Jetty Road turn off and drive all the way to the end – this is where you’ll see a bunch of lazy sea otters chilling on the beach.

-- We stop for the evening in Monterey.
-If you’ve got time, check out the Monterey Bay Aquarium, then take a walk along Fisherman’s Wharf before grabbing some on Cannery Row.
+- Stop for the evening in Monterey.
+If you’ve got time, check out the Monterey Bay Aquarium, then take a walk along Fisherman’s Wharf before grabbing some food at Cannery Row.

 - We stayed at Americas Best Value Presidents Inn in Monterey.

 Day 2: Monterey to Santa Barbara